Intellectual property is crucial for plant breeders as it stimulates ongoing innovation.

 EU breeders have been benefiting from its advantages for 20 years.
 Since the continuous improvement of the system is of key importance for Euroseeds’ members, Euroseeds has always been closely engaged in working with the CPVO.

 Besides plant breeders’ rights, patents also play an increasing and important role in the European seed and plant breeding sector.
 The legal sources determining the framework for IP protection in Europe for plant-related inventions are in the European Patent Convention and the EU Directive 98/44 on the legal protection of biotechnological inventions.
 According to these laws, plant varieties, as well as essentially biological processes for the production of plants, are expressly excluded from patent protection.
 Plant varieties may nonetheless fall under the scope of certain patents, as long as they are not claimed individually.
-With the goal of providing transparency on the patent status of plant varieties commercialized in Europe, Euroseeds has launched the PINTO database.

 Discover the PINTO database